regen-network/regen-ledger/docs/getting-started/live-networks.md

 <!-- TODO: add information about genesis binary and upgrade binaries -->

-Hambach Testnet launched with the `v1.0.0` release tag of `regen-ledger`.
+Hambach Testnet launched with the `v2.0.0-beta1` release tag of `regen-ledger` using the experimental build.

 The following URL is the RPC endpoint for a dedicated full node operated by RND: